 - Replacements, Ltd. - With more than 36,000 patterns in stock, Replacements is the place to go if you're looking for a specific or hard-to-find pattern.
 Although prices tend to be higher than some other sites, you can be certain the piece you buy is in excellent condition.

-Antique Sterling Flatware Patterns
+Antique Sterling Flatware Patterns and Brands

 Important sterling flatware manufacturers include Alvin, Reed and Barton, Wallace, Lunt, Towle, International, Unger Bros., Shiebler, Watson, and many others.

+While there are hundreds of different patterns of sterling flatware that have been made over the years, a few stand out for their popularity.
 According to Replacements, Ltd, the following are the the top five sterling patterns that are popular with collectors:

 Antique Silverplated Flatware Patterns